 Localization is simply transforming and translating the content, look, and feel of a product, website, application, media, or service, specifically tending to different audience segments.
 In most cases, this audience segregation would be done based on language, region, or more.
 In reality, localization is a business's key to unlocking an entirely new revenue center and widening your brand reach in the global market.

 Localization in a Knowledge base

 When you have a global clientele for your business, having a localized language website and knowledge base makes more sense.
-This would eliminate many hindrances faced by your customers in engaging with your single language website for support.
+This would eliminate many hindrances your customers face in engaging with your single-language website for support.

 The reader would choose to switch between the different languages using a dropdown at the top right section of your page.
 Upon selecting the required language from the list, the support articles would be displayed in the chosen language (If you have translated the articles in the respective language by manual or machine translation).